Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Introduction

 \subsection{Outline}

-The rest of the paper is organized as follows: We will review background necessary for computing homology and induced maps in \cref{sec:prelim}, along with relevant background on computing persistent and zigzag homology.
-In \cref{sec:quivertda} we will give a more formal treatment of quiver classification and its connection to topological data analysis.
-In \cref{sec:quiveralg} we will describe our sequential and parallel algorithms for computing indecomposables of A-type quiver representations.
+The rest of the paper is organized as follows: We will review background necessary for computing homology and induced maps in \cref{sec:prelim}, along with relevant background on computing persistent and zigzag homology and a more formal treatment of classification of quiver representations and its connection to topological data analysis.
+In \cref{sec:quiveralg} we will describe our sequential and parallel algorithms for computing indecomposables of A-type quiver representations, and give bounds on their complexity.
+In \cref{sec:applications} we provide several examples of how our methodology and software may be used, and demonstrate parallel speedups in our implementation.
+We also compare the performance of our implementation to the zigzag homology implementation in Dionysus \cite{Dionysus2}, demonstrating significant performance improvements.